General FAQs

 - Re-run Workflow

-Re-run Workflow takes you to the run workflow screen, where you can trigger a brand new instance of the workflow.
-You can also change the input parameters, correlation ID, or task to domain mapping before triggering the new execution.
+Rerun Workflow takes you to the run workflow screen, where you can trigger a brand new instance of the workflow.
+Before triggering the new execution, you can also change the input parameters, correlation ID, or task-to-domain mapping.

 How do you clone a workflow?